Minnesota Back Injury Lawyer

 Causes Of Back Injuries

 The causes of back injuries in the workplace are numerous.
 Some individuals are injured simply from lifting.
 However, an employer may try to argue that the condition had to have been pre-existing and was simply aggravated by the lifting.
-Your attorney can show evidence regarding how the injury occurred.
+Your back injury lawyer can show evidence regarding how the injury occurred.
 If the employer did not provide training on proper lifting techniques or the proper equipment to lift objects, then that needs to be revealed.

 Minnesota Back Injury Attorney

 If you have sustained a work-related back injury, do not hesitate to call Russell G. Sundquist.
-You may be entitled to workers’ compensation benefits and should not have to go about the process on your own.
+You may be entitled to workers’ compensation benefits for a back injury and should not have to go about the process on your own.
 You have the right to employ the help of an attorney because exercising that right can yield fast and positive results in your case.
 Call Sundquist Law Firm at the Twin Cities office at 651-228-1881 or the Hibbing, MN office at 800-457-4811 to schedule your free consultation.